The 'Recording Angel' logo has been used by Angel Records, predecessors & affiliates since 1898.

-The Angel trademark was first used in 1897 by the UK The Gramophone Co.
+The Angel trademark was first used in 1897 by The Gramophone Co.
 Ltd..
-It was used until 1909 when it was replaced by the His Master's Voice trademark.
-Later the Angel trademark was reborn as a sublabel by Electric & Musical Industries Ltd., which was born out of a merge between The Gramophone Co.
-Ltd. and The Columbia Graphophone Company Ltd.
+First registered by the company in 1898, the imprint was used up until 1909 when it was replaced by the His Master's Voice trademark.

 Angel has classical, crossover, Broadway, world and folk artists and is also responsible for U.S. marketing for sister labels EMI Classics (UK) and Virgin Classics (France).

-nb: In 2005, the EMI Group launched a UK/European brand named the Angel Music Group.
+nb: In 2005, the EMI Group Plc launched a UK/European brand named the Angel Music Group.

 UK/EU issues post 2005 should be submitted there.

 According to Vinyl Beat, the label evolution goes in this order: